-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+Contact your healthcare provider if you think your medicine is not helping or you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider as directed:
+Follow up with your healthcare provider as directed:

-Write down any questions you have so you remember to ask them in your follow-up visits.
+Bring a list of any questions you have so you remember to ask them during your visits.

-Contact your primary healthcare provider if:
+Contact your healthcare provider if:

 - You have a fever.

-- You have nausea and are vomiting.
+- You have nausea or are vomiting.

-- You have questions or concerns about your condition, treatment, or care.
+- You have questions or concerns about your condition or care.

 Return to the emergency department if:

-- You have sudden chest pain.
+- You have severe pain.

 © Copyright IBM Corporation 2020 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.